dilan-premarathna/choreo-admin-api/README.md

 ```
 #### Test

-In order to invoke the service you will need to obtain a jwt token.
-You can copy a token from a browser request.
+In order to invoke the service you will need to obtain a valid jwt token.
+For this login to the Choero Console, open the browser developer console and check the network trace.
+From the network trace you can obtain a token from a browser request.

 - Following request will return the subscription details of the organized that was added in step 5 above.
 ```